mosacloud/.github/profile/README.md

 # Want to work with us?
 We're building a European network of managed service providers and resellers who want to offer digital sovereignty solutions.
 We offer MSPs the tools they need to help any organisation achieve digital sovereignty.

 Interested in partnering?
-Email us at niels@mosa.cloud or riel@mosa.cloud.
+Email us at hi@mosa.cloud.

 # About
 Mosa is named after the river flowing through Maastricht, the city where the European Union 🇪🇺 was born.
 Just as that treaty united nations in collaboration, we're continuing that spirit through open source software.